 Reduction of GHG Emissions Generated by Sales Activities

 Since fiscal 2008, Astellas has been striving to reduce GHG emissions associated with the use of sales fleets.
-In each region, we are continuously switching over to vehicles with low environmental impact (e.g. hybrid cars).
-In Japan, where the rate of introducing hybrid vehicles is high, the volume of GHG emissions relative to the number of vehicles has been reduced more than in other regions.
+In each region, we are continuously switching over to vehicles with low environmental impact (e.g. hybrid cars, electric vehicles).
+In Japan and the US, where the rate of introducing hybrid vehicles is high, the volume of GHG emissions relative to the number of vehicles has been reduced more than in other regions.

 GHG emissions associated with the use of sales fleets are reported under Scope 1.

 Changes in GHG Emissions Volume

 When it cannot be directly measured, the actual fuel usage is estimated from mileage and fuel efficiency (catalog value).In certain parts of EMEA, private vehicles are used for sales activities.
 Accordingly, the volume of CO2 emissions from those vehicles are calculated by estimating fuel usage from the number of private vehicles in use for sales activities.
 We currently assess the usage record of sales vehicles in the Asia/Oceania region.

 The use of renewable energy is one of the most effective climate change countermeasures.
 Astellas is proactively introducing photovoltaic panels and wind power, and such equipment as biomass boilers, to its facilities.
 All energy generated through these means is consumed at these facilities.

 Moreover, we purchase electricity generated by renewable energy sources.
 As a result, we are indirectly suppressing GHG emissions.

 |Kerry Plant||Wind turbine generation (Power capacity 800 kW)||1,706 MWh|

 |Wood chip biomass boiler (Power capacity 1.8 MW)||45,788 GJ|